dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

 ## The Agreement

 The Terms cover your use and access to the Services.
-The Terms include the present agreement, MarketSquare Privacy Policy, explaining how we collect and use your information, and HATDeX's Acceptable Use Policy, outlining your responsibilities when using our Services.
+The Terms include the present agreement, MarketSquare Privacy Policy, explaining how we collect and use your information, and HATDeX&#39;s Acceptable Use Policy, outlining your responsibilities when using our Services.
 By using our Services, you agree to be bound by these Terms.
 If you are using our Services on behalf of an organisation, you agree to these Terms on behalf of such organisation.

 ## Definitions

-- **"Acceptable Use Policy"** means HATDeX's Acceptable Use Policy applicable as of the date of your acceptance of the Terms.
+- **"Acceptable Use Policy"** means HATDeX&#39;s Acceptable Use Policy applicable as of the date of your acceptance of the Terms.
 - **"Cash Data Offer"** means a Data Offer whose reward is a online payment in UK Pound Sterling.
 - **"Data Offer"** means a HATDeX-approved offer by a Data Shopper to acquire data from a User in return for cash, one or more vouchers or one or more services.
 - **"Data Plug"** means a HATDeX-approved data transfer, authorised on MarketSquare, from a third-party platform to your HAT.